victoralfred/mtls_lib/docs/SECURITY_AUDIT.md

 ## Executive Summary

-This document details 13 security vulnerabilities that were identified and remediated in the mTLS library.
+This document details 16 security vulnerabilities that were identified and remediated in the mTLS library.
 All fixes have been **verified in production code** and are ready for deployment.

 **Security Impact:**
-- **6 Critical** vulnerabilities fixed
+- **9 Critical** vulnerabilities fixed
 - **3 High** severity issues addressed
 - **4 Medium** severity issues resolved
 - **100%** of identified security issues remediated

+**Recent Security Additions (December 15, 2024):**
+- ✅ **Critical:** Buffer overflow vulnerabilities in constant-time string comparison (CVE candidates)
+- ✅ **Critical:** Silent truncation attack vector in identity validation
+- ✅ **High:** Fail-closed security enforcement for oversized identities

 ## Summary